jfranklin12/touch-grass-app-national-park-finder/README.md

-# touch-grass-app
+# Touch-Grass-App
-Georgia Tech Full-Stack Developer students were assigned a collaborative project to produce an application/website that could solve a real-world problem.
+Touch Grass App allows users to search for national parks by state.
+When searched, the user will see a list of the state parks in their specified state along with the website link and location on Google Maps.

-This project introduced 4 students to the barriers and challenages that collaborative work brings.
-Github was main tool used to share and push new changes to the website.
-This was also the first time the students used a minimum of two third-party API's in any assignment.
+This 3-day project introduced 4 students to the barriers and challenges that collaborative work brings.
+This was also the first time the students used a third-party API's in an assignment.

-Group project members are: Paulo Condori Pinedo, Ashley Thompson, Vincent Yang, Jules Franklin
+Touch Grass App is designed by Paulo Condori Pinedo, Ashley Thompson, Vincent Yang, and Jules Franklin.

-Project time frame: 3 days-July 5, 9 a.m. - July 8, 12 a.m.
-(Code Freeze)

-## July 5 -------------
+## July 5

 Group members proposed ideas for the project.
-The intial main ideas for the project were:
+The initial main ideas for the project were:
-    - Providing location and information for people interested in hiking
+    * Providing location and information for people interested in hiking
-    - Providng location and information for people interested in going to rivers
+    * Providing location and information for people interested in going to rivers
-    - Providing location and information for people interested in going to parks in Georgia
+    * Providing location and information for people interested in going to parks in Georgia

 Final Decision on proposed ideas:

-    - The ideas for hiking and rivers were deemed too specific to finish in the limited time frame.
+    * The ideas for hiking and rivers were deemed too specific to finish in the limited time frame.
     The reason why it was deemed as such was because team members searched the web to look for free and accessable API to use but unfortunately the API's that were found required extensive work to fetch and pull that specific data.
 Some API looked at: